CMU-Perceptual-Computing-Lab/openpose/README.md

 ## Send Us Failure Cases!
-If you find videos or images where OpenPose does not seems to work well, feel free to send them to openposecmu@gmail.com, we will use them to improve the quality of the algorithm.
+If you find videos or images where OpenPose does not seems to work well, feel free to send them to openposecmu@gmail.com (email only for failure cases!), we will use them to improve the quality of the algorithm.
 Thanks!